Key insights:

-On the hiring front, integration specialists remain in high demand, as companies continue to face the challenge of connecting new AI and automation technologies with legacy systems.
-The cybersecurity space is also active, with strong demand for professionals in SIEM, automation engineering, and cyber analysis.
+On the hiring front, integration specialists remain in high demand as organisations grapple with the challenge of linking new AI and automation technologies to legacy systems.
+Cybersecurity recruitment is also surging, particularly in roles focused on SIEM, cyber automation, and threat analysis.

-From a business readiness standpoint, Australia’s small-to-mid-tier sector is feeling the pressure.
-According to the Department of Industry, Science and Research, as of December 2024:
+From a business readiness standpoint, Australia's small-to-mid-tier sector is still catching up.
+As of December 2024, the Department of Industry, Science and Research reports:

 Our experts interact with hiring managers and candidates daily, giving us unique, real-world insights into the latest salary and benefits trends.